ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Hot-link protection
 {: #hot-link-protection}
-You can use CIS Edge Functions to protect your hot-links on your web properties.
+You can use CIS Edge functions to protect your hot-links on your web properties.

 ```sh
 addEventListener('fetch', event => {